00mjk/crypto-sdcard/RPM-dependencies_Git-workflow.md

 #### Addendum
 [Rubdos developed](https://forum.sailfishos.org/t/release-notes-suomenlinna-4-3-0/8495/242) an elegant and technically more sophisticated implementation of this versioning scheme for compiled software, which solely relies on [a spec-file](https://gitlab.com/whisperfish/whisperfish/-/commit/05e3c9dc6abf823f1939ed8013b1d53628388bfc).
-Unfortunately, he has issues when deplying the generated RPMs, similar to the ones I occasionally observed (not initially, [all was fine then](https://github.com/mentaljam/harbour-storeman/issues/108#issuecomment-720877821), but [after half a year](https://github.com/mentaljam/harbour-storeman/issues/108#issuecomment-886225570)).
+Unfortunately, he has issues when deplying the generated RPMs, similar to the ones I occasionally observed (not initially, [all was fine then](https://github.com/mentaljam/harbour-storeman/issues/108#issuecomment-720877821), but [after almost a year](https://github.com/mentaljam/harbour-storeman/issues/108#issuecomment-886225570)).